merlinfuchs/kite/README.md

 ### JavaScript

-To write plugins in JS you need to first install the custom compiler by following the instructions in the [js-sdk](js-sdk).
+To write plugins in JS you need to first install the custom compiler by following the instructions in the [kite-sdk-js](kite-sdk-js).

 #### 1. Create a new plugin